hs763/lmb-nextflow/docs/README.md

         cp ~admin/{.bashrc,.profile} $HOME
         ypchsh

-Then, follow the on-screen prompts and chose bash as your shell.
+Then, follow the on-screen prompts and choose bash as your shell.

 3. Add Nextflow to your path.
-This simply means that when you type 'nextflow' in the command-line, your system will recognise that this is command and will subsequently run the Nextflow software.
+This simply means that when you type 'nextflow' in the command-line, your system will recognise that this is a command and will subsequently run the Nextflow software.

         nano ~/.bashrc

 This will start a very basic text editor (called Nano) which has opened a hidden configuration file named .basrc.
-(You will be already familiar with text editors - Notepad on a Windows system is a well-know example).
+(You will be already familiar with text editors - Notepad on a Windows system is a well-known example).
 Use the UP/DOWN arrows to go to the end of the file.
 Now copy and paste the following text at the end of the file.

         export PATH="/net/nfs1/public/genomics/soft/bin:$PATH"